pydata/sparse/docs/user_manual/operations/operators.rst

 ----------------------
 Here, :code:`x` and :code:`y` can be :obj:`COO` arrays,
 :obj:`numpy.ndarray` objects or scalars, keeping in mind :ref:`auto densification rules <auto-densification>`.
-The following operators are supported:
+In addition, :code:`y` can also be a :obj:`scipy.sparse.spmatrix` The following operators are supported:

 * Basic algebraic operations